D-branes and fractional instantons on a twisted four torus: the moduli space as an N=2 supersymmetric Higgs branch: Field theory: embedding fractional instantons on in

-For $Q_{SU(N)}<1$ solutions with gcd$(k,r)=r$, the moduli space structure was determined globally in \cite{Anber:2024mco}, assuming the absence of disconnected components.
-We shall not give the equations here,\footnote{The only moduli for gcd$(k,r)=r$ appear in the dual brane picture as $\tilde{\T}^4$ brane positions and worldvolume Wilson lines, see Figure \ref{brane5}.
+The action of $\Z_r$ is free (without fixed points) and $S_r$ is a permutation acting simultaneosly on all four elements of the product.
+We note that the space defined in (\ref{modspacegcd=r}) is free of singularities.
+The metric and volume form are given in \cite{Anber:2024mco}.
+This was the moduli space we integrated over in order to compute the $r$-point ($r<N$) gaugino condensate $\langle(\tr \lambda\lambda)^r\rangle$, obtaining exactly the result of \cite{Dorey:2002ik} which used the ADHM construction.\footnote{The only moduli for gcd$(k,r)=r$ appear in the dual brane picture as $\tilde{\T}^4$ brane positions and worldvolume Wilson lines, see Figure \ref{brane5}.
 These are completely equivalent to the $\phi_{\mu C'}$ moduli (\ref{SUNmoduli}) from QFT, see (\ref{A1primeK}, \ref{A1primeL}) and Section \ref{sec:branesdual} for explicit expressions.
-The global determination of their moduli space structure is thus equivalent to the one in \cite{Anber:2024mco}. } but note that the agreement of the $\T^4$ calculation of the order-$r$ gaugino condensate of that reference with the $\R^4$ determination of \cite{Dorey:2002ik} gives strong evidence that the moduli space structure we found is correct (because the $\T^4$ calculation involves integrating over the moduli space). \end{enumerate}
+The global determination of their moduli space structure is thus equivalent to the one in \cite{Anber:2024mco}. } The agreement of the $\T^4$ calculation of the order-$r$ gaugino condensate of that reference with the $\R^4$ determination of \cite{Dorey:2002ik} gives strong evidence that the moduli space structure we found is correct. \end{enumerate}